fpsom/elixir-ml-biostats-hackathon/episode-01.md

 Full details concerning this dataset could be found [here](https://scikit-learn.org/stable/datasets/toy_dataset.html#boston-house-prices-dataset).
 Actually, we are refering to this specific dataset to mention that the target values might certainly take continuous values, like the average price of the house in thousand dollars.
 These are called **Regression Problems** and our goal is to define a set of rules to connect inputs with outputs; in other words, we attempt to define an optimized function, such that given a house with specific features to predict its expected price. \
 Apparently,  this discretion - continuity property can be passed into our feature space, meaning that the values of each feature could be either a continuous or a discrete value.
 For instance, a parient in our data could be either a smoker or non-smoker, hence this attribute is a boolean one.
 The size of his/her tumor, thouhg, is definetely a feature that can take any value inside a continuous interval.
 Keep in mind, however, that the discretion - continuity of feature space does not denote anything about the category of our problem; this can be only implied by the target values.\

+> ## Other types of Machine Learning
+>
+> Apart from supervised and unsupervised methods, there are also other types of Machine learning problems, such as Semi-supervised learning, Deep learning and Reinforcement learning.
+To illustrate,
+> **Semi-supervised learning** is an approach to machine learning that combines a small amount of labeled data with a large amount of unlabeled data during training.
+Semi-supervised learning falls
+> between unsupervised learning (with no labeled training data) and supervised learning (with only labeled training data).
+Moreover, **Deep learning** (also known as deep structured learning) is
+> part of a broader family of machine learning methods based on artificial neural networks, in which learning can be supervised, semi-supervised or unsupervised.
+It uses multiple layers to
+> progressively extract higher-level features from the raw input.
+For example, in image processing, lower layers may identify edges, while higher layers may identify the concepts relevant to
+> a human such as digits or letters or faces.
+Lastly, **Reinforcement learning** is concerned with how intelligent agents ought to take actions in an environment in order to maximize the notion
+> of cumulative reward.
+The agent learns to achieve a goal in an uncertain, potentially complex environment and make a sequence of decisions.
+A typical example of reinforcement learning problems is
+> an autonomous driving car.

+## What is a model?

-In the rest of this first episode, we will introduce some basic machine learning terminology, in order to examine it more emphatically in the following episodes.
-The first significant emphasize is the difference betewwn machine learning algorithms and models.
+In the rest of this first episode, we will introduce some basic machine learning terminology and techniques, in order to examine it more emphatically in the following episodes.
+The first significant thing to emphasize is the difference betewwn machine learning algorithms and models.
 When we talk about an **algorithm** in machine learning, we mean a procedure that is run on data to create a machine learning model.
-So actually, the **model** is the output of the function, in other words the set of rules/parameters that link input with output data.
-In classification problems, a model could be function that takes as inputs feature vectors (i.e. vectors of the same dimensionality as the number of columns of input data matrix) and these vectors are classified into the corresponding groups based on whether the output of the functon is greater of lesser than zero.
+So actually, the **model** is the output of the algorithm, in other words the set of rules/parameters that link input with output data.
+In classification problems, a model could be function that takes as inputs feature vectors (i.e. vectors of the same dimensionality as the number of columns of input data matrix) and these vectors are classified into the corresponding groups based on the output's sign.
 In regression problems, on the other hand, the output of the function is the predicted value, in our case, the average price of the house. \
 Evidently, to define this optimized model that fits well in our data, we first need to apply a machine learning algorithm.
 In fact, there are many machine learning algorithms.
 Some of them are:
 - Linear Regression
 - Logistic Regression